imTigger/webapp-hardware-bridge/README.md

 Therefore web apps do not need to care about the actual printer names.

+## How to build

+- JDK 8 with JRE
+- Intelij IDEA (Both Community and Ultimate works)
+- NSIS (Build Windows installer only, optional)

+1. An artifact config file is included in git repository.

+2. Use Intelij IDEA to "Build artifact" to yield `out\artifacts\webapp_hardware_bridge_jar`.

+3. Windows: Drop JRE 8 into `./jre` directory and use NSIS to compile `install.nsi` to yield `whb.exe`

+   Mac/Linux: Run the artifact using JRE, installer will be studied later (PR welcome!)

+4. Run Command:

+   Server: `java -cp webapp-hardware-bridge.jar tigerworkshop.webapphardwarebridge.Server`

+   Configurator: `javaw -cp webapp-hardware-bridge.jar tigerworkshop.webapphardwarebridge.Configurator`

 ## TODOs
 - [ ] Better GUI
 - [ ] Serial JS SDK